NESCLiC/spreadsheets-socsci-update/_episodes/01-format-data.md

 ## Spreadsheet Basics

-You may have used spreadsheets in your research, work, or even personal life and not really considered how they work or why it is important to thoughtfully think about how they are formatted.
+You may have used spreadsheets in your research, work, or even personal life and not really considered how they work or why it is important to carefully think about how they are formatted.
 Spreadsheet software (like Excel) allows us to use color, notes, merged cells, and other kinds of formatting to make the data human-readable, but this makes it harder or impossible for the computer to understand.
 In this session we will talk about some common data formatting issues and how we can avoid them so that our data is as usable and reusable as possible.

 ### Components to know about